 Mushroom FM is a fun, supportive place to broadcast.
 We promote ourselves in innovative ways that encourage people to hear us, and most importantly, our standards in terms of audio production and presentation are very high.
 Right from our classy JAM jingle package to our innovative promos, Mushroom FM has become synonymous with excellence.

-The fact that Mushroom FM broadcasters host shows exclusively on Mushroom FM means you won't be working on a project where a colleague one moment is a competitor the next, making for a cooperative, supportive, congenial atmosphere.
-The Mushroom FM team is like a family.
-If you'd like to read about our policy on working with competing Internet radio projects, you can read this blog post.
+The fact that Mushroom FM broadcasters host shows exclusively on Mushroom FM promotes a cooperative, supportive, congenial atmosphere.
+You won't be working on a project where a colleague one moment is a competitor the next.

-Many of our broadcasters have significant broadcasting, training, and technical experience, meaning you'll be part of a team who can help you develop your craft.
+Many of our broadcasters have significant broadcasting, training, and technical experience.
+That means you'll be part of a team who can help you develop your craft.

 We have a great new broadcaster's manual that will get you up to speed quickly.

-You may want to present a show that features a wide range of music, or perhaps specialize in a genre such as folk, jazz or country.
+You may want to present a show that features a wide range of music from the 1950s to the 1980s, or perhaps specialize in a genre such as folk, jazz or country, and feature the music from those decades.
 Either kind of show is welcome here at Mushroom FM.

-Most of our shows are live, and we prefer live content where possible.
-This is because listeners can use email and social media to interact with the show.
-It makes it more fun for them, and it also makes it more fun for you because you're getting real time feedback.
-However, there may be a number of reasons why you may want to become a Fun Guy and host a prerecorded show.
-Our popularity means that maybe a slot simply isn't available that works for you at the moment.
-Perhaps you'd feel happier prerecording a show to begin with, and then work your way up to going live.
+However, there may be a number of reasons why you may want to become a Fun Guy and host a show that isn’t live.
+Maybe a slot simply isn't available that works for you at the moment.
+Maybe cost is a factor, or it’s all a bit technically daunting.
+Perhaps you'd feel happier prerecording a show to begin with, and working your way up to going live.
 Maybe you want to host a specialist kind of show which doesn't lend itself to a great deal of interactivity.
-Whatever the reason, if you'd like to host a prerecorded show, get in touch, we'd love to hear from you.
+Whatever the reason, we accept two other kinds of show in addition to live ones.

 We look for people who